medic/cht-docs/content/en/apps/reference/extension-libs.md

 }
 ```

 Now populate the function as needed.
-For complex functions it is recommended to use third party libraries and use a bundler (eg: [webpack](https://webpack.js.org/)) to make it easy to build a single file.
-For anything non-trivial, it's recommended to use development best practices such as linting, unit tests, and minification.
+For complex functions third party libraries (such as momentjs, lodash, etc) and use a bundler (eg: [webpack](https://webpack.js.org/)) to make it easy to build a single file.
+It's recommended to use development best practices such as linting, unit tests, and minification to ensure quality and small download size.

 #### xpath functions